verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 - **x** and **y**: Represent the row and column in which the block is placed, respectively.

-- **subblk**: Specifies which of several possible subtile locations in row **x** and column **y** contains this block, especially when the block capacity is greater than 1.
+- **subblk**: Specifies which of several possible subtile locations in row **x** and column **y** contains this block, which is useful when the tile capacity is greater than 1.
 The subtile number should be in the range `0` to `(grid[i][j].capacity - 1)`.
 The subtile numbers for a particular **x, y** location do not have to be used in order.

 - **layer_number**: Indicates the layer (or die) on which the block is placed.
 If omitted, the block is assumed to be placed on layer `0` (a single die system).
 In 3D FPGA architectures, multiple dies can be stacked, with the bottom die considered as layer `0`.

 .. note:: The blocks in a placement file can be listed in any order.

-Since we can have more than one block in a row or column when the block capacity is set to be greater than 1 in the architecture file, the subtile number specifies which of the several possible subtile locations in row x and column y contains this block.
-Note that the subtile number used should be in the range 0 to (grid[i][j].capacity - 1).
-The subtile numbers for a particular x,y location do not have to be used in order.

 If a layer_number is provided, it specifies the layer (or die) on which the block is placed.
 If the layer_number is omitted, the block is assumed to be placed on layer 0 (a single die system).
 In 3D FPGA architectures, multiple dies can be stacked on top of each other, with the bottom die considered as layer 0.

-The placement files output by VPR also include (as a comment) a sixth field: the block_number.
-This is the internal index used by VPR to identify a block -- it may be useful to know this index if you are modifying VPR and trying to debug something.
+A # character on a line indicates that all text after the # to the end of a line is a comment.

+.. note:: A `#` character on a line indicates that all text after the `#` to the end of a line is a comment.

 .. _fig_fpga_coord_system: